Ran-Mewo/zip2rs/README.md

 # Zip4j-Rust

-A complete slop comprehensive Rust API for zip file operations that leverages the advanced capabilities of the [Zip4j](https://github.com/srikanth-lingala/zip4j) Java library through a GraalVM-generated native interface
+A complete slop comprehensive Rust API for zip file operations that leverages the advanced capabilities of the [Zip4j](https://github.com/srikanth-lingala/zip4j) Java library through a GraalVM-generated native interface.

 ## Features